hosamshahin/cdk-pipeline-feature-branch/README.md

 - `./src/infra/app` contains all the application resources in one stack.
 For example AWS Lambda , API Gateway, CloudFront, DynamoDB, and S3 bucket
 - `./src/infra/cicd/app-pipeline-construct.ts` the application pipeline that creates a CDK Pipeline used to provision the application stack under `./src/infra/app`.
 - `./src/infra/cicd/database-pipeline-construct.ts` the database construct which creates a separate CDK pipeline that provisions an RDS database in both development and production accounts.
 Note, The database pipeline also provides a lambda function which uses [Prisma](https://www.prisma.io/) to automatically apply database migrations.
 If you choose to use the database pipeline you can write your initial database schema migrations under `./src/infra/lambda/prisma/prisma/migrations`.
 The pipeline will automatically trigger the lambda function which applies the migrations.
-Moving forward, you can add more migrations which would be applied automatically by the application pipeline where all `feature branches` pipelines migrations would be applied to the development database and migrations mierged to the `main` branch will be applied to the production database.
+Moving forward, you can add more migrations which would be applied automatically by the application pipeline where all `feature branches` pipelines migrations would be applied to the development database and migrations merged to the `main` branch will be applied to the production database.
 - `./src/infra/cicd/lambda` contains all the lambda function code used by the serverless application and the infrastructure.
 - `./src/infra/script` contains the CDK bootstrapping script
 - `./src/infra/shared` contains shared CDK constructs and stacks used to set up the infrastructure.